Gallery Director/Curator, Cambridge Art Galleries | Idea Exchange

 - Ability to guide and support staff to achieve identified goals

 This is a full-time, permanent position where you will work 70 hours in a bi-weekly period.
-We offer a competitive salary with health and dental benefits as well as participation in OMERS pension.
+The salary for this position ranges from $90,475 to $109,982 (compensation commensurate to experience) with health and dental benefits as well as immediate participation in OMERS pension.

 Megan Lynn, HR Manager